-I’m not telling you that you shouldn’t do anything and wait for things to change by themselves.
-I’m telling you that it could help you feel a great sense of relief if you stop associating success or every kind of venture that is out of your comfort zone for now, with negatively connoted words like “grind”, “hard work”, “struggle”, or “hustle”.
+I’m not telling you that you shouldn’t do anything and wait for things to fall into your lap.
+I’m telling you that it will help you feel a great sense of relief if you stop associating success or every kind of venture, that is out of your comfort zone, with negatively connoted words like “grind”, “hard work”, “struggle”, or “hustle”.

-The only thing that is going to do is to stress you out on top of it, and eventually makes you burn out, or give up before you’ve even started, or persist in something that isn't right for you.
-And by "right for you", I mean something that makes you feel bad, day in and day out.
+The only thing that is going to do is to stress you out on top of it, and eventually makes you burn out.
+Or give up before you’ve even started, or persist in something that isn't right for you.
+And by not right for you, I mean something that makes you feel bad, day in and day out.

 That we have bad days sometimes is human but feeling bad 24/7 shouldn’t be your standard.